 We'll continue on the other side this Friday.

-All right, that's gonna wrap things uh up for today, but let not your hearts be troubled.
+But let not your hearts be troubled.

 Why?

-Because we have the full weekend to follow the news and then come back on Monday.
+because we have the full weekend to follow the news and then come back on Monday.

 Right now, the Democrats are pushing hard.